jamasoftware-ps/py-jama-script-runner/README.md

     REST Client parameters are handled for you.
 You only need to define the parameters required for your scripts business logic.

-2)
+2) Create a run function.  this is the function that will be called when the "Execute" button is clicked by the user.
+  This function should only have keyword arguments and not rely positional arguments.

-Begin by creating an instance of the PyJamaScriptRunner class.
-You must supply two parameters, the first is a
+3) Creating an instance of the PyJamaScriptRunner class.
+You must supply two parameters to the constructor. \
-    dictionary object that describes which custom widgets should be applied to the custom script settings section of the GUI.
-The second is a function that will be executed when the execute button is clicked.
+  The first is the dictionary object from Step 1 above that describes which custom widgets should be applied to the custom script settings section of the GUI.
+The second is the run function created in Step 2 above.

-2) Your Run method supplied to the constructor should have no positional arguments and should accept a list of kwargs.
-    The kwargs dictionary passed to your supplied function will contain an value for each of the defined custom widgets that you defined during instantiation.

-so that you will have access to update the GUI, i.e. Message output, Status field and progress bar.

-    You will have access to three methods that update/interact wtih the GUI.
+4) Call the mainloop function of the PyJamaScriptRunner class instantiated in Step 3 above to launch the GUI.
+Note that this method does not return until the user closes the application.  you must do any setup required before calling this method.

+### How to interact with the GUI from your script.
+There are 3 ways to update and interact with the GUI:

+*  Status Field: The status field allows you to inform the user what the application is currently doing.
+The status field is located just above the progress bar and to the far left of the execution button.
-    * `set_status_message(msg)` Sets the status field to the supplied string.
-It is suggested to updated this one the application is entring a new phase
+You can use the function `set_status_message(msg)` to set the status field to the supplied msg string.
+It is suggested to updated this when the application is entering a new phase.
+Please keep your status field messages short(less than 50 characters is recommended.)

-WIP: SORRY WE ARE STILL UNDER CONSTRUCTION....
+* Results Panel: The results panel is where you can display bulk information to the user.
+To add a message to the results panel you can call the `emit_message(msg)` function.

+* Progress bar: You can inform the user of progress made by your script by updating the progress bar.
+Call the `update_progress(progress)` function.
+You must supply an integer between 0 - 100 inclusive.